 Humidly fertile surface

-For fungus to spread there has to be good conditions like humidity, temperature around 37 C or 99 F and skin pH acidity from 5 – 7.
-Some people are more prone to fungal infections due to various reasons like lower immune system, exhaustion and fatigue, long therapies with antibiotics and cytostatics, AIDS, etc.
+For fungus to spread there has to be good conditions like humidity, temperature around 37 C or 99 F, and skin pH acidity from 5 – 7.
+Some people are more prone to fungal infections due to various reasons like the lower immune system, exhaustion, and fatigue, long therapies with antibiotics and cytostatics, AIDS, etc.

-For fungal diseases there are various names, but in practice there are three types – saprophytic fungus, dermatophyte fungus and systemic fungal infection.
+For fungal diseases, there are various names, but in practice, there are three types – saprophytic fungus, dermatophyte fungus, and systemic fungal infection.
 Saprophytic fungus live and spread on the surface of the skin and they don’t cause any inflammations.
-Dermatophyte fungus are destroying keratin and causing changes on skin, hair and nails.
-Systemic infections are the hardest fungal infection where infection is spreading to internal organs.
+Dermatophyte fungus is destroying keratin and causing changes in skin, hair, and nails.
+Systemic infections are the hardest fungal infection where the infection is spreading to internal organs.

 Hygiene and persistence

-Dermatophyte fungus infections that cause inflammation on the skin are coming from a larger group of fungus like Microsporum canis, T. rubrum, T. mentagrophytes, and sometimes yeast like Candida albicans.
-Yeasts are special group of fungus that can cause changes on mucosa, or cause some dangerous infection in organs.
+Dermatophyte fungus infections that cause inflammation on the skin are coming from a larger group of fungus-like Microsporum canis, T. rubrum, T. mentagrophytes, and sometimes yeast like Candida albicans.
+Yeasts are a special group of fungus that can cause changes in the mucosa, or cause some dangerous infection in organs.

-Depending what is the cause of the infection, the clinical picture can be different.
-On smooth skin without hair there are usually pink-reddish spots that slowly spread and flake, but the center of the spot is recovering.
+Depending on what is the cause of the infection, the clinical picture can be different.
+On smooth skin without hair, there are usually pink-reddish spots that slowly spread and flake, but the center of the spot is recovering.
 On the scalp, except the skin flaking the hair itself starts to break so sometimes it looks like there isn’t any hair on those infected areas.
 It is very important to find the right cause.
-In other cases the fungus will spread deeper into skin and cause deep inflammation and pus nods.
+In other cases, the fungus will spread deeper into the skin and cause deep inflammation and pus nods.

-Also other areas can be infected.
-If it’s nails they can become yellow with white spots that spread to the whole nail which eventually starts to crack, thickening or sometimes even fall out.
-If the infection is on the place where there is skin frictioned by movements, like areas between fingers, under the breasts, under the armpit or on thighs, than the skin becomes red, wet, flaking and away from infected area there starts to appear so called „satellite pustula“.
-On that spot there will be scratching sensation, and if you remove the skin flakes it shows a shiny light red surface.
+Also, other areas can be infected.
+Nails can become yellow with white spots that spread to the whole nail which eventually starts to crack, thickening or sometimes even fall out.
+If the infection is on the place where there is skin friction by movements, like areas between fingers, under the breasts, under the armpit, or on thighs, then the skin becomes red, wet, flaking, and away from the infected area there starts to appear so-called „satellite pustula“.
+On that spot, there will be a scratching sensation, and if you remove the skin flakes it shows a shiny light red surface.

-If you suspect a fungal infection, you should definitely consult with the dermatologist.
+If you suspect a fungal infection, you should consult with the dermatologist.
 After a series of specific tests the doctor will determine the proper diagnosis and according to that a proper way of treating it.
-Therapy depends on a number of factors with most important the area of infection (scalp, skin, nails), how deep infection is, inflammation and contagious.
-Main therapy includes antifungal drugs, but also there are creams, losions, sprays and shampoos which are used directly on the infected areas.
+Therapy depends on several factors with the most important the area of infection (scalp, skin, nails), how deep infection is, inflammation, and contagious.
+Main therapy includes antifungal drugs, but also there are creams, lotions, sprays, and shampoos which are used directly on the infected areas.
 Systemic therapy is needed when the infection is persistent and it spreads to bigger areas of skin.
-In case of bacterial superinfection there should be antibiotics included in therapy also.
+In the case of bacterial superinfection, there should be antibiotics included in therapy also.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.